Submissions Update

 • Our keyword challenge is inspired by kigo used in haiku.
 A kigo, is a literary method used in haiku, that sets the reader in a specific season.
 For example, falling leaves instantly lets the reader know that the piece may be set in autumn.

-For the February/March keyword challenge, we ask writers to write either a haiku or One Breath piece using one of the words below:
+For the April/May keyword challenge, we ask writers to write either a haiku or One Breath piece using one of the words below:

-Please follow the same rules for haiku or One Breath as listed in their respective submission guidelines, and if submitting a mixed entry (both haiku and One Breath), please annotate which piece is which style.
+Please follow the same guidelines for haiku and One Breath as listed in their respective submission guidelines, and if submitting a mixed entry (both haiku and One Breath) please annotate which piece is which style.

-The selections for the keyword challenge will be published at the end of March 2026!
+The selections will be published at the end of May!

 Got your work accepted by O2?